ciscorx/smart_device_svr/README.md

 controls network devices using cron

 ## Commentary
-     This server script schedules the switching on or off smart devices, such as, for example, the wifi of an at&t u-verse router connected to the local area network, depending on tcp messages received over port 29998 consisting of commands issued
+     This server script schedules the switching on or off of smart devices, such as, for example, the wifi of an at&t u-verse router connected to the local area network, depending on tcp messages received over port 29998 consisting of commands issued